Posted: May 2023

 Though uncommon, if you are bitten by a Black Widow spider, seek immediate medical attention.

-· Try to avoid being outside during sunrise or sunset when bugs like mosquitoes are most active.
+· Try to avoid spending time outdoors during sunrise or sunset when bugs like mosquitoes are most active.
 Avoid, or be vigilant, in areas with stagnant or standing water, like lakes or ponds.
 Also, make sure that buckets, planters, and other containers around your yard are emptied of rainwater.

-· Wear long sleeves and pants.
+· Wear shoes with closed toes, shirts with long sleeves and pants.
 Bonus, this also helps to prevent sunburns!

 · Use an EPA-registered insect repellent with one of the following active ingredients: DEET, picaridin, IR3535, oil of lemon eucalyptus (OLE), para-menthane-diol (PMD), or 2-undecanone.